henryw374/tempo/README.md

 We increment the year, then decrement it, but the output is not the same as the input.

 Both java.time and Temporal work this way and in my experience it is a source of bugs.
-For this reason, shifting `>>/<<` and `with` do not work in Tempo if the property is years or months.
+For this reason, shifting `>>/<<` and `with` do not work in Tempo if the property is years or months and the subject is not a year-month.

 As a safer alternative, I suggest getting the year-month from a temporal first, doing whatever with/shift operations you like then setting the remaining fields.